)

 Average Florida car insurance rates by city

 Every city has its own personality and challenges — even your ZIP code can make a difference in what you pay for car insurance.
-Miami drivers deal with bumper-to-bumper traffic and a higher chance of their car getting stolen, while someone living in Sarasota might have fewer car accidents to worry about.[2]
+Miami drivers deal with bumper-to-bumper traffic and a higher chance of vehicle theft, while someone living in Sarasota might have fewer car accidents to worry about.[2]

 Your insurance company considers many local factors — including traffic patterns, crime rates, and even the number of accidents in your neighborhood — to determine the risk in your area.